Signs of Arthritis in Dogs

 Glucosamine for Dogs

-Glucosamine is regularly prescribed by vets for the treatment of arthritis.
+Glucosamine is regularly prescribed by vets for the treatment of arthritis in dogs.
 Glucosamine works by helping to decrease inflammation around the affected joint.
-Though it can't reverse damage that has already occurred, glucosamine can help to strengthen and repair tissue.
-Glucosamine and Chondroitin Sulfate are now found as additives in many geriatric dog food formulas.
+Though it can't reverse damage that has already occurred, glucosamine can help to strengthen tissue and improve joint function.

 Steroids and Anti-inflammatories